razee-io/Razee/README.md

 ## Architecture overview

 Razee consists of two modules, RazeeDash and Kapitan, that are loosly coupled and that can be used independently.
-With RazeeDash, you can dynamically create a live inventory of your Kubernetes resources and use the powerful filter and alerting capabilities to visualize configuration information and troubleshoot issues in your deployment process more quickly.
-Kapitan components are designed to simplify multi-cluster deployments by templatizing Kubernetes resources, grouping resources and clusters, and defining rules for these groupings so that you can create a flexible configuration that is enforced across clusters, environments, and clouds.
+With RazeeDash, you can create a live inventory of your real time resources; and use the powerful filter and alerting capabilities to visualize configuration information and, if needed, troubleshoot issues in your deployments.
+Kapitan components simplify multi-cluster deployments by templatizing Kubernetes resources, grouping resources and clusters, and defining rules for these groupings so that you can create a flexible configurations that can be enforced across clusters, environments, and clouds.

 Take a look at the Razee architecture to see how Razee components interact, and how you can visualize and control your deployment process.